 Many people have a love love relationship with coffee, and to suggest cutting the stuff out of your diet is often met with expletives and furor.
 I agree that there is something seductively good about drinking a perfectly brewed cup of coffee, but unfortunately our bodies’ don’t share the love affair.
 Too much coffee can create wired yet exhausted, jittery and anxious, sleep deprived beings.

 There are many health claims that suggest regular coffee ingestion decreases your susceptibility to type II diabetes, certain cancers, Parkinson’s disease and dementia.
 However there are equally as many statistics suggesting the side effects outweigh the supposed benefits of consuming coffee regularly throughout the day.
-Coffee gives you the perfect energy you need trough out the day specially when you workout, If you like to exercise I recommend you read about waist training benefits you will be surprise.

 With so many conflicting articles, it’s difficult to figure out what to believe.
 Hopefully this blog can make things a little easier for you to choose the best options for you and your body, everyday.